 - the right to be notified, be present and be heard at court proceedings;

-- the right to notification of the release or escape of the accused;
+- the right to notification of the status of the offender

 - the right to restitution;

 - and the right to enforce these rights in the criminal justice process.